 Here are more details about how to use resin safely.

-If you are working in molds, you want to use a casting resin.
+If you are working in molds, use a casting resin.

 For pours of 3 ounces or less, you want to use the Resin Obsession super clear resin